achen173/NOKI/README.md

 ## Objective

 We hope to create a program that interfaces with multiple hacking tools in an user friendly way.
 This is meant for educational purposes only and the author is not responsible for any damage.
-Remember that any consensual hacks are considered illegal.
+Remember that any nonconsensual hacks are considered illegal.

 ## Development